-- The accounting period start and end dates - Profits as adjusted for tax purposes - Dividends received from non-group and unassociated companies - The number of associated companies To ensure the calculator's accuracy, ensure the data you input is accurate; otherwise, your tax bill will be incorrect.
-Full expenditure allowance that has no upper limit To encourage more investment, the government announced that for three years, all businesses could claim complete tax relief on all capital expenditures on qualifying assets without limit.
-For companies paying tax at 25%, this effectively retains the same level of relief currently available under the super deduction relief that expired on the 31st of March, 2023.
+Full expenditure allowance that has no upper limit

+To encourage more investment, the government announced that for three years, all businesses could claim complete tax relief on all capital expenditures on qualifying assets without limit.
+For companies paying tax at 25%, this effectively retains the same level of comfort as is currently available under the super deduction relief that expired on the 31st of March, 2023.
+The UK has the lowest Corporation tax rate in the G7 alongside its generous investment incentives such as the super deduction.

 Complete expensing aims to build on the success of the super deduction.
 Full expensing was introduced due to the results of the capital allowances survey.
-Businesses across the UK voiced their opinions, and they showed a clear preference for this over the other options.
+Businesses across the UK voiced their opinions, and they showed a clear preference for the other options.
 The UK Government state that "the UK's capital allowances regime will remain world-leading" due to the implementation of this scheme.

 We believe the information contained herein to be correct at the time of going to press, but we cannot accept any responsibility for any loss occasioned to any person as a result of action or refraining from action as a result of any item herein.
-Printed and published by Moore (South) LLP, Moore (South) LLP is a limited liability partnership registered in England and Wales with registered number OC321288.
-A list of Members' names is available for inspection at City Gates, 2-4 Southgate Chichester, West Sussex, PO19 8DJ, the firm's registered office.
+Printed and published by Moore (South) LLP.
+Moore (South) LLP is a limited liability partnership registered in England and Wales with registered number OC321288.
+A list of Members' names is available for inspection at City Gates, 2-4 Southgate Chichester, West Sussex, POI9 8DJ, the firm's registered office.
 Registered to carry out audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales.
 An independent member firm of Moore UK Limited and Moore Global Network Limited - member firms in principal cities throughout the UK and the world.

-Mitigating corporation tax Corporation tax is rising for many companies.
+Mitigating corporation tax

+Corporation tax is rising for many companies.
 However, they can still benefit from tax planning.
+For example, the annual investment allowance will remain at its highest permanent level of £1 million from 1 April 2023.

-The R&D expenditure credit for large companies is set to increase from 13% to 20% to invest more tax money into UK R&D projects.
-However, the additional deduction for small and medium-sized companies will be cut from 130% to 86% from 1 April 2023.
-The SME payable tax credit for lossmaking companies will also decrease from 14.5% to 10%, except for companies deemed to be R&D intensive, which means at least 40% of their costs are related to R&D work.
-The government is consulting on further changes to R&D, which may result in a single scheme for all companies based on the rules currently used for the large company scheme.
+As well as this, R&D expenditure is set to increase from 13% to 20% to invest more tax money into UK R&D projects.

+However, The SME additional deduction will be cut to 86% from 1 April.
+The SME credit will also decrease from 14.5% to 10%.
+The reasoning behind these deductions is to try to make the RDEC scheme more competitive.

 Creative industry tax reliefs for Corporation Tax

 Creative industries are also receiving several tax relief schemes, including Video Game tax relief, film tax relief and television relief.
-In addition, the Government promised in the autumn 2022 statement that they plan to "build upon the success of the audio-visual subset of the creative industry tax reliefs" to "further incentivise the production of culturally British content".
+In addition, the Government promised in the autumn 2022 statement that they plan to "build upon the success of the audiovisual subset of the creative industry tax reliefs" to "further incentivise the production of culturally British content".

 Get in touch

-Chichester

-01243 531 600 chichester@mooresouth.co.uk
+Chichester 01243 531 600 chichester@mooresouth.co.uk

 Guildford

 01483 538 881 guildford@mooresouth.co.uk

 Isle of Wight

 01983 825 000 newport@mooresouth.co.uk

-Salisbury

-01722 335 182 Salisbury@mooresouth.co.uk

-Southampton

-02380 330 116 Southampton@mooresouth.co.uk